 - 1 tbsp soft butter

 - 1 tbsp cream cheese

-- Finely chop the parsley, and combine with the butter, cream cheese and pepper.
-I did this with the 'mini-chopper' attachment on my stick blender, but I imagine it would be quite easy in a dish, with a spoon.
+- Finely chop the parsley, and combine with the butter, cream cheese and black pepper.
+I did this in the 'mini-chopper' but you could also simply mix vigorously by hand.

 - Divide the parsley mixture between the fish fillets and spread as evenly as possible.
 (I used a butter spreader but also had to squash it on with my fingers quite a bit.)

 - Bake the fish in the oven at 180°C (350°F) for 10-12 minutes until it is just cooked.

 You might also like to try delicious Scandi inspired mustard-dill salmon with lingonberry sauce, baked salmon with a pine nut, orange and rosemary crust, or fabulously moist roasted salmon with beetroot and horseradish topping.